 its obscure companion foci, the invisible parallel point that lies hidden in the mysterious Keplerian ellipse of blind destruction.

-But, vis est ardentior intus, the power is greater within, and
+But, si vis est ardentior intus, if the power

-in its orbit as the other planets and stars of the ecliptic.
-Their common direction is from East to West, clockwise around the Earth when viewed from above the North pole; and when further away at apogee, the Moon loses fewer degrees to the ecliptic over time,
+as the other planets and stars of the ecliptic.
+Their common direction is from East to West, clockwise around the Earth, when viewed from above the North pole; and when further away at apogee, the Moon loses fewer degrees to the ecliptic over time, and keeps

-and keeps up with the fixed stars and Saturn longer, for example, because it is going faster and the same direction as they, not slower at apogee and the opposite direction.
-When the closer to Earth at perigee, the Moon loses more degrees to the ecliptic over
+up with the fixed stars and Saturn longer, for example, because it is going faster and the same direction as they, not slower at apogee and the opposite direction.
+When closer to Earth at perigee, the Moon loses more degrees to the ecliptic over time, because it

 simply could not be the force driving the planets and stars around the Earth ... from east to west ... every day.

 The sixth reason his second law is wrong is

 that his third law, called the law of "cosmic harmony", "Harmonici Mundi", is also mistaken.
 His third law is inverted, ex situ, still going the wrong way, and does not have any honest general application to celestial mechanics.